cloudmayaquiz/rsvp-wedding/README.md

-# Elizabeth & Philip
+# Kapre and Aswang
-Elizabeth and Philip are inviting everyone to their wedding!
+Kapre and Aswang are inviting everyone to their wedding!
 They would like all the guests to RSVP to their wedding by adding their names to the list of the guests in this repository.

-Let Elizabeth and Philip know if you can make it to their wedding by following the instructions!
+Let Kapre and Aswang know if you can make it to their wedding by following the instructions!

 ## How to RSVP